 In addition to the previously mentioned delay characteristics, some functions also have delay characteristics that deviate from the IEC or IEEE standards.
 These functions are the following:

-- · overcurrent stages
+- · non-directional overcurrent stages

-- · residual overcurrent stages
+- · non-directional earth fault stages

-- · directional overcurrent stages
+- directional overcurrent stages

-- · directional residual overcurrent stages.
+- · directional earth fault stages.

 The setting parameters and their ranges are documented in the chapters of the respective function blocks.